What is the Berks Trail Challenge?

 - Check the weather forecast for the duration of your activity.

-More Tips & Tricks
+More Tips and Tricks

-- Keep your Trail Challenge card in your car to easily log the trail symbol.
+- Keep your Trail Challenge Card in your car to easily log the trail symbol.

-- Schedule your trail visits in advance; this will help ensure you have plenty of time to complete the Challenge!
+- Schedule your trail visits in advance.
+This will help ensure you have plenty of time to complete the Challenge!

 - Make it a day trip!
 If a trail or park isn’t close by, try making your adventure into a day of fun by finding restaurants or other activities nearby.
 You could even pack a picnic!